 When I was a first year student at the Physics course of the University of São Paulo, I struggled with Calculus, as most of my colleagues.
-I remember the sense of incapacity, when I wrote tests, getting negligible grades, because of some error in integrating weird combinations of functions, which would never see the light in a true application (after many years I learned that those tests were tainted, wrong, and not my knowledge, but at that time I didn’t know that).
-The interesting was, that I observed my older colleagues, who where on the fourth or fifth year, had no problem with calculus.
+I remember the sense of incapacity when I wrote tests, getting negligible grades, because of some error in integrating weird combinations of functions, which would never see the light in a true application (after many years I learned that those tests were tainted, wrong, and not that my knowledge was faulty, but at that time I didn’t know that).
+The interesting was that I observed my older colleagues, who where on the fourth or fifth year, had no problem with calculus.

 I believe that attending the lectures is vital for learning, but not because of what the professor teaches, it is because of the how he teaches.
 Education has this “magical” property, you spend some time hearing a professor talking about some subject, and you learn, indeed.
 Sometimes the professor teaches by hypnotism.
 I remember the lectures on thermodynamics I had with Prof. Ferdinando Luiz Cavallante, during my Master in Engineering study.
 I swear to you, when I needed some key concepts on thermodynamics (reference states, Raoult and Henry laws, activity, thermodynamic potential) I saw in my mind Prof, Cavallante talking!
 But these are not the general cases, most professors (myself including) are simply boring.
 So, how do this work?